golang/proposal/design/56345-structured-logging.md

 	// SourceKey is the key used by the built-in handlers for the source file
 	// and line of the log call.
 The associated value is a string.
 	SourceKey = "source"
-	// ErrorKey is the key used for errors by Logger.Error.
-	// The associated value is an [error].
-	ErrorKey = "err"
 )
     Keys for "built-in" attributes.